Andre-lab/evodock/README.md

 1. Heteromeric docking with single ligand and receptor backone (takes a few minutes): `configs/heterodimeric/sample_dock_single.ini`
 2. Heteromeric docking with flexible backbones (takes a few minutes): `configs/heterodimeric/sample_dock_flexbb.ini`
 3. Local recapitulation with a single backbone (takes a few minutes): `configs/symmetric/local_recapitulation.ini`
-4. Local docking with flexible backbones (takes a few minutes): `configs/symmetric/local_assembly.ini`
+4. Local assembly with flexible backbones (takes a few minutes): `configs/symmetric/local_assembly.ini`
-5. Global assembly docking with flexible backbones (takes a few minutes): `configs/symmetric/global_assembly.ini`
+5. Global assembly with flexible backbones (takes a few minutes): `configs/symmetric/global_assembly.ini`

 ### 1. [Docking]
 Specifies the type of docking protocol used of which there are 3 options: